greut/fisheye/README.md

 Stores only a mask that is a quarter of the full lense area.

+### Serial 5

+Build from Serial 4.

+It doesn't work in-place anymore and the file is read using `mmap` which cuts off the loading time of the bitmap entirely.

 ### OpenMP 0

 Build from Serial 4.

 Reading the file and building the mask are done in parallel.

+**Problem:** the memory bandwidth limitation makes the reading way longer than in serial mode.